Complete Guide to our Working Procedures

-Timescale: We work towards each pet’s ashes being available for return / collection 48-72 hours after receiving them.
+Timescale: We work towards each pet’s ashes being available for return around a week after we have received permission to proceed with the cremation.
 Owners can pay an extra charge and have their pet’s ashes back the same day (Attended or Same Day cremation) if they wish.

 Above: example of a Certificate of Authenticity

-2. All members must comply with up-to-date legislation and be able to provide proof of relevant approvals and licences.
+- All members must comply with up-to-date legislation and be able to provide proof of relevant approvals and licences

-• Communal cremation with disposal of the ashes: This service applies to situations where there are no authorised memorial areas for pet ashes to be taken, leaving disposal as the only option.
+- Communal cremation with disposal of the ashes: This service applies to situations where there are no authorised memorial areas for pet ashes to be taken, leaving disposal as the only option.
 Pets will still be handled with great care and dignity during collection, storage and cremation, but ashes will be disposed of at a licensed waste site.
-(Note: again, this should not be confused with outside parties’ use of the term for communal cremation where there is no guarantee that animals will be handled carefully and respectfully).

 All APPCC members operating cemetery services conduct individual burials.